 I learned so many new things from reading Harbor, and one of them is a potential reason for why some folks prefer poly relationships in the first place.
 This was fascinating to me because as an introvert with no romantic experience, being in a relationship with multiple people at once is not the first idea that comes to mind when I think about dating.
 And admittedly, in the past I did entertain the heinously ignorant supposition that bisexual, pansexual, and/or polyamorous people might simply be indecisive or greedy.
 But thankfully, Vaughn helped me consider that there are some people who overflow with so much love and affection that they can't help but want to share it with as many others—selected and vetted others, in Vaughn's case—as possible.
 Furthermore, if that's the case, then perhaps it's necessary to share one's affection with multiple partners, rather than risk smothering one partner with all of that love and the needs that come attached with it.
 That's an idea that had literally never occurred to me before, and through Vaughn, Rebekah Weatherspoon presents it in a way that makes perfect sense.

-Something else that I find brilliant about Harbor is how it acknowledges that VBS are trauma bonding, but contests whether bonding over trauma is really so dangerous if the parties involved prioritize honesty at every step.
+Something else that I find brilliant about Harbor is how it contests whether bonding over trauma is really so dangerous if the parties involved prioritize honesty at every step.
 The novel contains lots of talk about feelings, as VS and VBS are constantly checking in with what each person needs or wants in the moment.
 "What do you need?" is a question that is asked quite frequently.
 Brittany, Vaughn, and Shaw are each recovering from the trauma of death and infidelity as they probe the potential of this new entanglement, and they want to take care of each other while still processing their respective emotions as authentically as possible.
-Not too long ago, I read a Korean online comic called "Ouroboros" (Songhyel) that was somewhat similar to Harbor in terms of framing polyamory as a means of exploration and healing amidst PTSD.
+Not too long ago, I read a Korean webtoon called "Ouroboros" (by Songhyel) that was somewhat similar to Harbor in framing polyamory as a means of exploration and healing amidst PTSD.
 A cop is abducted, held hostage for days, and repeatedly raped by his brother-in-law, and after losing his wife and being suspended from his job, he starts dating a younger colleague and a rich heir/party boy at the same time.
 And what you assume is a love triangle gradually morphs into a poly situation where the colleague and the heir's respective desire to have the cop to themselves takes a backseat to them collaborating to support the cop through the trauma responses he's exhibiting.
-In hindsight, I'm glad that I read that comic before arriving at Harbor, because it enabled me to approach the story with a more open mind.
+In hindsight, I'm glad that I read that webtoon before arriving at Harbor, because it enabled me to approach the novel with a more open mind.
 If you're curious about kink/BDSM, recovery from loss, and how a polyamorous relationship might play out between 30-something Black professionals, then read this book!

 "But none of that is going to happen 'cause as it turns out this motherfucker was cheating on me... and I can't even take this giant diamond ring off my finger and throw it in his face, because he's dead" (15)."I can want good things for myself.
 I can want real happiness.
 I can want whatever the fuck I want.
 If I want sex to be a part of my life again, why wouldn't I want it to be good?
 No use in wishing for mediocre" (71)."On top of that, she's a plus-size Black woman.
 How many times a day do you think she's getting some messaging that she's undesirable?
 Fifty?
 A hundred?...
 So, I think it makes sense that if we want her to be with us in any long term way we prove to her that we aren't using her and that her needs and her very real fears are being met" (151)."Trust me.
 It's part of the process.
 You've done the mourning.
 It's time to do something stupid.
 It's another signpost on the road to better health" (205)."You don't have to apologize for getting off" (210-211).